 The Greek culture’s long-standing attachment to all things erotic and sexual can be traced back to Ancient Greece, where sexuality was thought to be inseparable from the creation of the universe.
 Sexuality, sex, and love remain central to Greek identity even today and are prevalent themes in Greek advertisements, music, and even language.
 It may not be surprising, then, to learn that many of the dirtiest expressions in Greek have a heavy focus on sex, even when they have nothing at all to do with it!
 But Greeks aren’t only preoccupied with all things sex; they also have an apparent penchant for dirty bodily functions.
 Freud would likely say that Greeks, and perhaps the Greek culture as a whole, have found themselves stuck in the early phases of psychosexual development — oral, anal, and phallic.
 Not sure what I mean?

-Check out 18 of the dirtiest Greek expressions below, and you’ll see why Greeks might be rendered sex-obsessed potty mouths.
+Check out 18 of the dirtiest expressions in Greek below, and you’ll see why Greeks might be rendered sex-obsessed potty mouths.

 1. Greeks don’t say that a place is crowded or busy; they say, “the whore is happening” (γίνετε της πουτάνας / yinete tis poutanas).